 Homemade treats make the best holiday gifts.
 They’re simple to make and fun to present in gaily wrapped tins, jars and glasseline bags.
 You probably have a favorite family recipe that would make the perfect present, whether rum balls rolled in confectioner’s sugar, bizcochitos sprinkled with cinnamon-sugar or lebkuchen spiced with cinnamon cloves, lemon zest and almonds.
 Bring them as a hostess gift to a holiday party, or deliver them to your favorite friends on Christmas Eve.
 Guaranteed to please!

-Gluten-Free Biscochitos (Makes about 9 dozen: Recipe courtesy of Revolution Bakery)
+Gluten-Free Biscochitos (Makes about 9 dozen)

 5-6 cups all purpose gluten-free flour